 Source 3 Sand is trapped by plants and collects in dunes.
-Over time larger plants grow over the dunes, holding them together and making them stable.
+Over time larger plants grow over the dunes. holding them together and making them stable.

-Waves cannot get behind spit and a sheltered area develops; water enclosed behind the spit forms a lagoon entire dunes can gradually move further inland, covering roads, car parks, paddocks and plants.
+entire dunes can gradually move further inland, covering roads, car parks, paddocks and plants.
 These are called blowout dunes (see Source 5).